tulasidamarla/system_design/nosql/kafka/questions.md

 ### Data access patterns

+- There is a common conception that disk access is slow compared to memory access.
+- This depends on data access patterns.
 - There are two main data access patterns.
   - `Sequential I/O`
-  - There is a common conception that sequential I/O is slow compared to memory access.
+    - For sequential I/O the arm(pointer) doesn't need to jump, it is much faster to read/write data one after another.
   - `Random`
     - For hard drives it takes time to move the data because it moves the arm(pointer) physically b/w different locations.
     - This makes `Random` access slow.

 #### Kafka uses SEQUENTIAL data access pattern

-- The arm does not need to move, it must faster to read/write data one after another.
 - Kafka uses this pattern and creates an append-only log as its primary data structure.
   - An append-only log adds new data at the end of the file.
 - On modern hardware with an array of these hard disks, sequential writes reach in the order of few hundreds of MB's,